 The CDL licensing system qualified the above drivers to operate large commercial trucks and carry hazardous cargo.
 These drivers remain CDL-qualified until a licensing agency officially disqualifies them.

-Why Are There Unqualified Commercial Drivers on the Road?
+Why Are There Unqualified Commercial Truck Drivers on the Road?

 Some Drivers Hide Their Bad Habits